The Engineering Approach to Dating

 In the end, do not make your career and money define you completely.
 It is merely a means to achieve your financial goals.
 Once you are in a good spot financially, devote more time to building interests, developing a purpose, and improving other aspects of yourself.
 Nobody wants to be with a workaholic.
 It’s important to keep a balance in your life.

 Finally, do not lead with money in dating.
-Lots of people have nothing else going on in their lives aside from having money and wonder why they only attract “golddiggers” or keep getting used for their resources in relationships.
+Many people have nothing else going on in their lives besides having money and wonder why they only attract “golddiggers” or keep getting used for their resources in relationships.
 You attract who you are.
 Again, once you make money, go and live an interesting life and develop other parts of your personality so you attract people based on those aspects instead of just your wealth.

 Communication and charisma — The “game”